padhyapok/segmentation_index/README.md

 Written in Python and uses scipy, scikit-image and opencv.

 Uses folder names to collect files from which needs to be updated.
 Sample data added to the folder.

+Output as text file with an order index.